linode/docs/docs/web-servers/apache-tips-and-tricks/tuning-your-apache-server/index.md

 ### KeepAlive

-[KeepAlive](https://httpd.apache.org/docs/2.4/mod/core.html#keepalive) allows connecting clients to use a single TCP conversation instead of opening a new one for each request to a web server, and counting as only one request against the `MaxRequestsPerChild` directive.
-This decreases page load times and lowers CPU use at the expense of an increase in RAM use.
+[KeepAlive](https://httpd.apache.org/docs/2.4/mod/core.html#keepalive) allows connecting clients to use a single TCP connection to make multiple requests, instead of opening a new one for each request.
+This decreases page load times and lowers CPU use for your web server, at the expense of an increase in your server's RAM use.

-KeepAlive can be disabled or enabled by default depending on your Linux distribution.
-It was often disabled to conserve RAM use but server resources have become less expensive while site content has become more resource-consuming.
-KeepAlive significantly contributes to your site's user experience so be wary of disabling (or not enabling) it without good reason supported by testing.
+In the past, this setting was often disabled to conserve RAM use, but server resources have become less expensive, and the option is now enabled by default in Apache 2.4.
+Enabling KeepAlive can significantly benefit your site's user experience, so be wary of disabling it without testing the effects of doing so.
+KeepAlive can be enabled or disabled in your web server configuration, or within a Virtual Host block.

+{{< note >}}
+A KeepAlive connection will be counted as a single "request" for the [`MaxConnectionsPerChild` directive](https://httpd.apache.org/docs/2.4/mod/mpm_common.html#maxconnectionsperchild).
+{{< /note >}}